 Interns are encouraged to expand their repertoire of test instruments and their familiarity with manual and computerized scoring.
 Training in assessment includes integration of test data with treatment planning and clinical case consultation.
 Interns will complete an array of assessments throughout the training year.
-Depending on client availability, interns may also have opportunities to perform neuropsychological evaluations and/or specialized forensic evaluations (i.e., risk assessments).
-By the end of internship, interns must complete a minimum of 5 full battery psychological evaluations (including at least two components, such as cognitive, personality, risk, or adaptive functioning), 12 initial Psychological Assessments (IPA) - Part As and 10 IPA - Part Bs on the pretrial/admissions unit rotation, and at least eight 60-day update assessments on their long-term unit rotation.
+Depending on client availability and interest in minor rotations, interns may also have opportunities to perform neuropsychological evaluations and/or specialized forensic evaluations (e.g., assessment of violence and sexual violence risk, malingering).
+By the end of internship, interns must complete a minimum of 5 full battery psychological evaluations (including at least two components, such as cognitive, personality, risk, or adaptive functioning), 8 initial Psychological Assessments (IPA) - Part As and Part Bs on the pretrial/admissions unit rotation, and at least eight 60-day update assessments on their long-term unit rotation.